SKILLS SESSION + NO-CUT DRAFT = BALANCED TEAMS

-WMLL places a very high-priority on creating balanced teams and competitive leagues.
-The skills session is the first step towards achieving balance as it allows WMLL coaches in all leagues to evaluate the relative skills of all players in their league prior to the no-cut player draft.
+WMLL places a very high priority on forming balanced teams to create fair, competitive leagues.
+The mandatory skills session is the critical first step in the process of assembling balanced teams as it allows WMLL coaches to evaluate the relative skills of all players in their league prior to the no-cut player draft.

 – The skills session is not a tryout, because everyone officially registered is guaranteed a spot on a team.

 All baseball and softball players Little League aged 7-12 MUST attend the skills session.

 – For baseball, a player’s Little League age is their age as of 8/31/21.

 – For softball, a player’s Little League age is their age as of 12/31/20.

 Click HERE for a summary table of birthdates & LL ages.